Aileen Wuornos

-In the feature film Monster (2003), Wuornos' story is described from her first murder until her execution; for her portrayal of Wuornos, Charlize Theron won the Academy Award for Best Actress.

 Early life

 Aileen Carol Pittman was born on February 29, 1956, in Rochester, Michigan, a suburb of Detroit.
-Her mother, Diane Wuornos, was aged 14 when she was married to Aileen's father, 18-year-old Leo Pittman, on June 3, 1954.
+Her mother, Diane Wuornos, was aged 14 when she married Aileen's father, 18-year-old Leo Pittman, on June 3, 1954.
 On March 14, 1955, Diane gave birth to Aileen's older brother Keith.
 After less than two years of marriage, and two months before Aileen was born, Diane filed for divorce.
 She gave birth to Aileen at the age of 16.

 Wuornos never met her father.
 In 1967, Leo Pittman was sentenced to life imprisonment for kidnapping and raping a seven-year-old girl.
-Pittman, diagnosed with schizophrenia, committed suicide by hanging in prison on January 30, 1969.
+Pittman, diagnosed with schizophrenia, died by suicide by hanging in prison on January 30, 1969.
 In January 1960, when Wuornos was almost four years old, Diane abandoned her children, leaving them with their maternal grandparents, Lauri and Britta Wuornos, who legally adopted Keith and Aileen on March 18, 1960.
-Both grandparents were alcoholics.
+Both grandparents had alcoholism.

-Wuornos said that her grandfather had sexually assaulted and beaten her when she was a child.
-Before beating her, he would force her to strip out of her clothes.
+Wuornos' childhood friend stated that she personally witnessed Wuornos' grandfather beating her with a belt for five minutes.
+Wuornos also said that her grandfather had sexually assaulted her and forced her to undress before beating her.
 By age 11, Wuornos began engaging in sexual activity at school in exchange for cigarettes, drugs, and food.
 She had also engaged in sexual activity with her brother.
 In 1970, at age 14, she became pregnant after being raped by a friend of her grandfather.
-Wuornos' friends have claimed that the identity of the rapist who impregnated her was an older local pedophile in his 60s.
+Wuornos' friends have claimed that the rapist who impregnated her was a local pedophile in his 60s.

 Wuornos gave birth to a boy at a home for unwed mothers on March 23, 1971, and her grandfather forced her to give up the child for adoption.
-A few months after her son was born, she dropped out of school at about the same time that her grandmother died of liver failure.
+A few months after her son was born, she dropped out of school around the same time that her grandmother died of liver failure.
 When Wuornos was aged 15, her grandfather threw her out of the house.
 Living in the woods near her old home, Wuornos supported herself through prostitution.